Winnecke Goldfield

 The Winnecke Goldfield, sometimes known as Winnecke Depot Goldfield, is a now abandoned goldfield about 70 kilometres north east of Alice Springs and 50 kilometres north west of Arltunga.
 It is located within the Central Desert Shire Council region.
-It is on the lands of the Eastern Arrernte people, who are the traditional owners, and it is within the within the estate known as Inerentye.
+It is on the lands of the Eastern Arrernte people, who are the traditional owners, and it is within the estate known as Inerentye.

 It was most productive between 1901 - 1905 with sporadic activity up until the outbreak of World War II.
 The total recorded production was about 1,500 ounces.

 History

 The goldfields are named for surveyor Charles Winnecke who established a depot there whilst first mapping the area in 1879.

 Gold was discovered there in late 1902 by prospector William Russel and it was a start of the gold rush; this meant that, by January 1903 there were 200 men there and 400 by June.
 This was widely reported throughout Australia and Charles Chewings said that there were exposed reefs that stood "nearly vertical" and that "in all of these free gold is visible in nearly every stone broken".

 This rush caused significant problems due to a lack of resources.
 A well sunk there in 1903 was soon polluted by cattle and it led to several deaths from typhoid.
 The water supply was soon cleaned up and fenced but the rush was ending and there was a rapid decline in the population.

 In 1903 a guide and handbook was produced by Robert Sands Frearson which included the warning:

 While faithfully placing before the public my impression regarding the probable good results that will follow the expenditure of capital on the Arltunga and Winnecke’s Depot Goldfields, I must warn all men who think of going to these fields that, unless they have their best friend (say £75 to £100) in their pockets, they will most undoubtedly, have tremendous hardships to encounter.